-The City of Niagara Falls adopted a new Code of Conduct for Members of Council on July 11, 2017.
+The City of Niagara Falls adopted a new Code of Conduct for Members of Council on July 11, 2017, which was further amended by Council on June 22, 2021.
 The Code sets out and identifies the City expectations for its Members and establishes rules for appropriate conduct.
 The Code addresses Council Member conduct relative to access to information and confidentiality, staff relations, gifts, political activity, participation in community groups and organizations, and use of social media among others.

 Under the Code, the Integrity Commissioner has authority to determine whether or not they will investigate any complaints received.
 Complaints about matters that are outside their jurisdictions, are frivolous, not made in good faith, or that the Integrity Commissioner determines has no grounds or insufficient grounds for conducting an investigation, may be dismissed.